 About Indigenous Day Live 2018

-On Wednesday, June 21, 2017, join the gathering and celebrate Aboriginal cultures with Aboriginal Peoples Television Network’s Aboriginal Day Live across Canada!
+On Saturday, June 23, 2018, join the gathering and celebrate Aboriginal cultures with Aboriginal Peoples Television Network’s Aboriginal Day Live in two cities!

 History of Indigenous Day Live (IDL)

 Indigenous Day Live, formerly Aboriginal Day Live, has been delighting audiences since 2007.
 This event features some of the biggest names in Indigenous music and television, including JUNO Award winners and on-the-rise artists.
 It showcases talent from all genres, regions and nations, ensuring the recognition and inclusion of all First Nations, Inuit and Métis Peoples.

 ADL debuted in a park outside the network’s headquarters in downtown Winnipeg and then moved to the historical Forks site in Winnipeg, MB.
-The celebration evolved to include twin stage performances from different locations across the county, including Yellowknife, Whitehorse, Ottawa, Regina, Iqaluit, Halifax and Edmonton.
+The celebration evolved to include twin stage performances from different locations across the county, including Yellowknife, Whitehorse, Ottawa, Regina, Iqaluit, Halifax, Edmonton, Montréal and Vancouver.
 IDL has grown year to year and continues to expand its grassroots reach to Indigenous communities across the country.

 What is National Indigenous Peoples Day?

-National Aboriginal Day is a day for all Canadians to recognize and celebrate the unique heritage, diverse cultures, and outstanding achievements and contributions of First Nations, Inuit and Métis Peoples.
+National Indigenous Peoples Day is a day for all Canadians to recognize and celebrate the unique heritage, diverse cultures, and outstanding achievements and contributions of First Nations, Inuit and Métis Peoples.
 The original National Aboriginal Day it was first celebrated on June 21, 1996, after being recognized through a proclamation by then Governor General Roméo LeBlanc.
-National Aboriginal Day is part of the Celebrate Canada program, though most provinces do not recognize it as a statutory holiday.
+That former national day was part of the Celebrate Canada program, and in its present form most provinces do not recognize National Indigenous Peoples Day as a statutory holiday.